slowernews/wisdom-tldr/chapters/chapter_3_action.md

 You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*

 <!--
+Best ideas come from the market, not from you.

 The mind that opens to a new idea never returns to its original size. -- Albert Einstein

 Play is a gateway to possibility.
 Einstein called play the essential feature of productive thought.
 Seneca was also a fan of combinatorial play.